Hemostemix (CVE:HEM) Trading Up 71.4% – Time to Buy?

-Hemostemix Inc. (CVE:HEM – Get Free Report) shares rose 71.4% during trading on Wednesday .
-The company traded as high as C$0.12 and last traded at C$0.12.
-Approximately 592,088 shares changed hands during trading, an increase of 516% from the average daily volume of 96,162 shares.
+Hemostemix Inc. (CVE:HEM – Get Free Report)’s stock price shot up 71.4% during mid-day trading on Wednesday .
+The stock traded as high as C$0.12 and last traded at C$0.12.
+592,088 shares traded hands during trading, an increase of 516% from the average session volume of 96,162 shares.
 The stock had previously closed at C$0.07.

 About Hemostemix